 SEC.
-25. National Base Mapping Program.- A national mapping program shall be implemented, coordinated, and monitored through the creation of an Interagency Technical Committee (ITC) composed of the National Mapping and Resource Information Authority (NAMRIA), as the lead agency, the Bureau of Soils and Water Management (BSWM), the Forest Management Bureau (FMB), the Land Management Bureau (LMB), the Protected Areas and Wildlife Bureau (PAWB), the Mines and Geosciences Bureau (MGB), the Philippine Institute of Volcanology and Seismology (PHIVOLCS), DAR, the National Water Resources Board (NWRB), DOE, NEDA and other concerned government agencies/bureaus.
+25. National Base Mapping Program. - A national mapping program shall be implemented, coordinated, and monitored through the creation of an Interagency Technical Committee (ITC) composed of the National Mapping and Resource Information Authority (NAMRIA), as the lead agency, the Bureau of Soils and Water Management (BSWM), the Forest Management Bureau (FMB), the Land Management Bureau (LMB), the Protected Areas and Wildlife Bureau (PAWB), the Mines and Geosciences Bureau (MGB), the Philippine Institute of Volcanology and Seismology (PHIVOLCS), DAR, the National Water Resources Board (NWRB), DOE, NEDA and other concerned government agencies/bureaus.
 The ITC shall be constituted, and the mapping program shall be initiated, within thirty (30) days from the effectivity of this Act.
+The agencies mentioned in this Section shall endeavor to finish their base mapping program within two (2) years upon the effectivity of this Act.

 For purposes of uniformity and standardization, the LGUs, to be assisted by the appropriate agencies of the national government, shall likewise prepare their respective territorial maps using scales, symbols, and other indicators to be prescribed in accordance with this Act.
-The completed maps shall be integrated in the national framework for physical planning pursuant to Section 5 of this Act.
+The completed maps shall be integrated in the national physical framework plan pursuant to Section 5 of this Act.

 SEC.
-26. National Geo-hazard Mapping Program.- Within thirty (30) days from the effectivity of this Act, a nationwide geo-hazard mapping program shall be initiated jointly thru the LUPC by the PHIVOLCS, the Philippine Atmospheric Geophysical and Astronomical Services Administration (PAGASA), the NAMRIA, the Mines and Geosciences Bureau (MGB), BSWM, and DOE, in coordination with the National Disaster Risk Reduction and Management Council (NDRRMC), the Regional Disaster Risk Reduction and Management Council (RDRRMC), and other concerned government agencies.
-The program shall include the generation of indicative geo-hazard zoning maps that will outline areas in the Philippines which are prone to liquefaction, land slides, severe flooding, lahar, ground rupturing, tsunami, river erosion, coastal erosion, sinkhole collapse, earthquake, lava flow, pyroclastic flow, base surge, and other natural hazards.
+26. National Geo-hazard Mapping Program. - Within thirty (30) days from the effectivity of this Act, a nationwide geo-hazard mapping program shall be initiated jointly thru the NLUC by the PHIVOLCS, the Philippine Atmospheric Geophysical and Astronomical Services Administration (PAGASA), the NAMRIA, the Mines and Geosciences Bureau (MGB), BSWM, and DOE, in coordination with the National Disaster Risk Reduction and Management Council (NDRRMC), the Regional Disaster Risk Reduction and Management Council (RDRRMC), and other concerned government agencies.
+The program shall include the generation of indicative geo-hazard zoning maps that will outline areas in the Philippines which are prone to liquefaction, landslides, severe flooding, lahar, ground rupturing, tsunami, river erosion, coastal erosion, sinkhole collapse, earthquake, lava flow, pyroclastic flow, base surge, and other natural hazards.